 When can my puppy start Puppy Preschool?

-Classes are currently being scheduled and are ongoing so that no puppy ever has to wait to get into a class.
-This allows puppies the opportunity to meet a variety of other dogs and puppies in class.
+Puppies up to 16 weeks of age can participate as soon as our health/veterinary requirements are met and are ongoing so no puppy ever has to wait too long to get into a class.
+This allows puppies the opportunity to a variety of other puppies in class.

 What are the health/veterinary requirements?

-- Been in your home at least 1 week
+2. Have been in your home at least 10 days.

-Puppies must be symptom free (no diarrhea, coughing, vomiting, or worms) when coming to class.
-Puppies showing any signs of illness at class will be excused from class and a check with the puppy's veterinarian will be required before the puppy can return.
-Any signs of illness between classes must be reported to us so we can advise other students, and a check-up with the puppy's veterinarian would be required prior to returning to class.
+4. Be symptom free (no diarrhea, coughing, vomiting, or worms) when coming to class.
+Puppies showing any signs of illness at class will be excused from class and confirmation with the puppy's veterinarian will be required before the puppy can return.
+If a puppy shows any signs of illness between classes, this must be reported to us so we can advise other students.
+Clearance from the puppy's veterinarian will be required prior to returning to class.

 Where do classes take place?